 William Waters Nana’s Flowers!

-The birds love to come into the backyard to drink water from the puddles.
-This July, we had a baby crow living in our garden.
-It had fallen from the nest in a tall cedar tree before it had learned to fly.
+The birds love coming into the backyard to drink water from the puddles.
+One summer, in early July, we had a baby crow living in our garden.
+It had fallen from the nest in our tall cedar tree before it had learned to fly.
 Its parents would not let anyone come near and would chase us away, tapping us with their big black wings.
 They fed the baby crow insects and tried to help it learn to fly.
-Her parents were very protective and both the mother and father would “Caw” whenever we were in the back yard.
+Her parents were very protective and both the mother and father would “caw” whenever we were in the back yard.
 After two weeks of watching, the baby was able to fly away and our yard become quiet again!
 Crows are just like us, they have families and they like to be together in groups.
-Once I watched families of crows skydiving off cliffs near the ocean, catching the winds under their wings and playing together.
-They would tumble and chase each other like children.
-I am working on a new song, “Families of Crows”.
-Perhaps you could draw a picture of the crows flying and playing together.
+There is so much to see when we go walking outdoors.

 I enjoy writing songs in the summer.
-It is the best time for dreaming and imagining!
+It is the best time for dreams and imagination.

-Visit my Hug Bug Club on my website often.
+Visit my Hug Bug Club often on my website.
 The Spring Newsletter has lots of ideas for cleaning your room and chasing the Clutter Bugs away!
 There are also Hug Bug newsletters in French and Spanish (en français y en español).

 P.S.
 Write to me often!
 I love to receive your pictures and letters!